kelseyhightower/confd/README.md

 ## Usage

-The following commands will process all the template configs found under `/etc/confd/conf.d`.
+The following commands will process all the [template resources](https://github.com/kelseyhightower/confd#template-config) found under `/etc/confd/conf.d`.

 ### Poll the etcd cluster in 30 second intervals